 • Burgerville, an Oregon fast food chain that regularly sources from Pacific Northwestern farmers, offers a slate of burgers, breakfast sandwiches, and fries, but the real move at Burgerville is to get one of their milkshakes — especially ones made with Oregon strawberries.

 - Tillamook’s cheese-centric cafe is slinging cheeseburgers, breakfast sandwiches, and grilled cheeses alongside the obligatory mac and cheese.
 The real move here is to get the fried cheese curds with a dilly ranch dipping sauce, available as a side with a number of the shop’s sandwiches.

-- Local eco-brewpub Hopworks Urban Brewery is pouring eight taps of its certified organic beers alongside its pizzas, salads, burgers, and quinoa bowls.
-Its reclaimed wood bar highlighted with bicycle wheels is a good place to linger over their Brewer’s Poutine with beer gravy and a Northwest hop IPA.
+- Local eco-brewpub Hopworks Urban Brewery is pouring eight taps of its certified organic beers.
+Its reclaimed wood bar highlighted with bicycle wheels is a good place to linger over a Northwest hop IPA.

 - A Pacific Northwestern salad bar chain, Evergreens opened a new location in PDX.
 This location offers build-your-own salads, as well as tweaked standards like a cobb known as the Cobb Your Enthusiasm and a jalapeño-kale caesar.

 - Jamba Juice is a national smoothie bar chain, also located in Concourse E.

 - Starbucks also operates a location in Concourse E.